 The business community is buzzing about employee vaccinations.
-This hot topic is top of mind as the CDC and government roll out workplace vaccination program guidelines.
+This hot topic is top of mind as countries around the world roll out workplace vaccination program guidelines.
 The end goal of these programs is simple: protect employees, their families, and visitors to the workplace.
 In an August 2021 survey, Envoy found that the majority of employees are comfortable with vaccine mandates at work.
 In fact, 60% percent would prefer workplace vaccine requirements.

 Many companies have adopted different policies for their employees; there is no one right way to roll out new policies—especially ones that impact the health and safety of everyone on-site.